|Tweets by @Viamede|

 Our activities are also very popular with conferences, which often include free time to take advantage of the location.
 Teambuilding activities are becoming more popular, as leaders come to better understand the need for working together.

 Meeting planners are often surprised by our expertise.
-Our conference services manager, Leslie Graham, has been instrumental in bringing our conference services into the 21st century.
+Our Assistant General Manager, Leslie Graham, has been instrumental in bringing our conference services into the 21st century.
 Day-lit, modern meeting rooms, top notch food and service, and the perfect location complement our meeting amenities.
 "It's simple, really," says Leslie.
 "All it takes is to really listen to what the client needs, and then make sure we can offer that."

 Our two conference rooms, the Kawartha Room and Hilltop, are complemented by 3 restaurants, a non-denominational historic chapel perfect for speaking guests & presentations, and spacious outdoor & indoor areas for breakouts.